Information for Participants in the 2022 Rachel Carson Intergenerational Sense of Wonder/Sense of the Wild Contest

 This theme combines a Sense of Wonder experience with awareness of the benefits provided to us by wild plants and animals living in their natural habitats.
 Details about the beneficial work of insects are found in Silent Spring’s 17th Chapter “The Other Road” and in the 15th Chapter “Nature Fights Back.”
 As Caroline Fraser noted: “The species we…share space with are indispensable…Without them the attainments we take for granted—agriculture, medicine, our tenuous security on this planet—fall away.” (p.
 352, Rewilding the World, Henry Holt Co., 2009) Ecosystem services from around the world are described in The Work of Nature: How the Diversity of Life Sustains Us (by Yvonne Baskin, pp. 224, Island Press, 1997).
 In Part C-1.b under “Contest Goals” there are examples of nature’s vital resources.

-- Poem: The maximum length for a poem is 500 Words (or 2 pages)
+- Poem: The maximum length for a poem is 500 Words (approximately 2 pages).

 - Essay with Photograph: The maximum essay length is 500 Words (approximately 2 pages).
 Original photographs only; the photographer must be identified by name.
 Send your photograph electronically as a .jpg file, minimum 300 ppi, size: 100 %.
 Limit: one photograph per team.